 Pension contributions for customers who move overseas

 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of legislation at the date of publication.Wed Sep 14 09:39:00 BST 2016 Back to results
+They are based on our understanding of legislation at the date of publication.10 January 2017 Back to results

-- for people abroad in Crown employment (or their spouse/civil partner) which results in them having a non-UK address, or
+- for people abroad in Crown employment (or their spouse/civil partner), which results in them having a non-UK address.

-- for Trustee Proposed Section 32 contracts provided the trustees are UK based, or
+- for Trustee Proposed Section 32 contracts provided the trustees are UK based.

-There will of course be existing customers who subsequently move overseas, and the various issues this can present are listed in the first question below.
+There will of course be existing customers who subsequently move overseas, and the various issues this can present are covered in the remainder of this FAQ.

 What options are available to an existing Aegon customer if they move overseas?(Expand content) (Minimise content)